open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 To participate in the internship, you will need the following hardware:

 1. A laptop or desktop computer with at least 8GB of RAM.
-2. An Android device (phone or tablet) with a minimum of 2GB of RAM and running Android 6 "Marshmallow" or later.
+2. An Android device (phone or tablet) with a minimum of 3GB of RAM and running Android 9 "Pie" or later.
+Google Chromebooks works as well
 3. A stable internet connection.

 ## Step 1 - Markdown & Forking Workflow